Amy Snyder Ohta (she/her/hers)

 Current Research Projects:

-• Masuda, Kyoko, Ohta, Amy Snyder and Tsujihara, Rie (Under contract, to appear in 2024) Concept-Based Language Instruction: Usage-based Linguistics and Sociocultural Theory in Teaching Japanese.
+• Masuda, Kyoko, Ohta, Amy Snyder and Tsujihara, Rie (2025) Concept-Based Language Instruction: Usage-based linguistics and Sociocultural theory in teaching Japanese.
 Routledge.

-• Ohta, Amy Snyder (in progress).
+• Ohta, Amy Snyder (2025).
 Sociocultural theory and zone of proximal development activity.
 In Julia Herschensohn and Ana Fernández Dobao and Alex Ho-Cheong Leung (Eds.), The Cambridge Handbook of Second Language Acquisition.
 Cambridge University Press.

-• Ohta, Amy Snyder (to appear, 2023).
+• Ohta, Amy Snyder (2024).
 Sociocultural theory and L2 discourse: From descriptive to interventionist research in SLA.
 In Brian Paltridge and Matthew T. Prior (Eds.)
-The Routledge Handbook of Second Language Acquisition and Discourse.
+The Routledge Handbook of Second Language Acquisition and Discourse,116-131.
 New York: Routledge.

 • Ohta, Amy Snyder (2023).
 “Casual Friday”: Organizational change, TA development, and languaculture learning in an advanced-beginning multi-section Japanese language course.
 Language & Sociocultural Theory, 10(1), 21-49.